KIPAC/StatisticalMethods/doc/Stanford.md

 Remember that, whenever you make use of any other student's work, _you must acknowledge it, and them, in your presentation_.
 This is how the scientific community works.

 ### Mechanics

 Homework will be distributed and collected through a [private GitHub repository](https://github.com/drphilmarshall/PHYS366-Homework-2017) (separate from this one) which only PHYSICS 366 instructors and students can access.
 If you cannot navigate to the link above, that's because you have not been given read access to it yet.
 You will need to create a GitHub account for yourself (if you don't already have one) and provide one of the instructors with your user name so that you can be added.
 Once you have access, you will need to fork the HW repo and then clone the fork to your local machine (see [GettingStarted](GettingStarted.md)).
+Each assignment will appear in the [private base Homework repository](https://github.com/drphilmarshall/PHYS366-Homework-2017), and will be announced via an issue in that repository.

 Note that GitHub may set you up to be watching other people's forks of the repo, depending on your settings.
 If you want to avoid getting notifications related to these, go ahead and unwatch them. **Make sure that you are still watching the base HW repo**, however, as we will use it to make announcements.